What social security contributions are for

 For the first year of your self-employed secondary activity, you are not obliged to pay advance payments of insurance premiums.
 In the case of your main activity, you then pay advances based on the minimum assessment base – which is set at CZK 131,904 for 2024.
 In subsequent years, the advance payments are determined on the basis of your income and expenditure statements.
 You must submit this statement within one month of the deadline for filing your tax return.
 However, if you are in the flat-rate scheme, you do not have to submit an income and expenditure statement.

 The assessment base is determined as half of one-twelfth of the total profit (the difference between income and expenditure) and the insurance is determined as 29.2% of the assessment base.
-Of this, 28% goes to pension insurance and 1.2% to the state employment policy.
+Of this, 28% goes to pension insurance and 1.2% goes to state employment policy.

 Tip: Make sure that your cooperation is legally free of ambiguities, unnecessary risks and hidden loopholes.
 We will help you, whether you are a self-employed person, a client or a business partner.
-After ordering online, we can prepare (or check) a bulletproof contract for you within 3 days.
+After ordering online, we can prepare (or check) a bullet-proof contract for you within 3 days.

 The Self-Publisher